Date of Degree

 Copyright 2011 Eduardo Pereira Azevedo

 Azevedo, Eduardo Pereira de.
-"Aldehyde-functionalized chitosan and cellulose:chitosan composites: application as drug carriers and vascular bypass grafts." doctoral dissertation, University of Iowa, 2011.
+"Aldehyde-functionalized chitosan and cellulose:chitosan composites: application as drug carriers and vascular bypass grafts."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.